apezoo/rust-otp/otp-core/ARCHITECTURE.md

 # OTP-Core Architecture

-This document outlines the architecture for the `otp-cli` application, a commercial-grade tool for one-time pad (OTP) encryption.
+This document outlines the architecture for `otp-core`, the foundational crate that provides core logic for the entire suite of `rust-otp` tools.

 ## 1. High-Level Overview